This adorable boxwood and bicycle spring wreath is super cute for decorating your front door this spring!

 But, I think I love this new one just as much!
 And since the old wreath was in the kitchen, my front door was bare.
 So, I was a little motivated to create a new one.

 So, my original idea for my new wreath included some kind of bike.
-I spotted this one online (here’s another one, too), but I didn’t have time to have it shipped in time to post this today, so I headed to the store to see if I could find it or something similar.
+I spotted this one online, but I didn’t have time to have it shipped in time to post this today, so I headed to the store to see if I could find it or something similar.

-And right when I was about to give up on my bicycle idea, I spotted this adorable fence and bike situation that was the PERFECT size for a wreath.
+And right when I was about to give up on my bicycle idea, I spotted this adorable fence and bike situation (no longer available) that was the PERFECT size for a wreath.
 The only problem was that it wasn’t colorful enough for me, but no biggie.
 Paint is my BFF.

 I just love the real wood handle bars.
 They are adorable!